Samreay/TaipanDB/doc/dbschema/catalogues.rst

 .. note::
     Database column names are typically case-insensitive; however, FITS table column names tend to be case-sensitive.

+Some use cases of this software may not require all of the database columns listed below.
+However, the existence of these columns is a requirement to keep both :any:`taipandb` and :any:`taipan` operational.
+Therefore, if a column is not required, it is recommended that you place a suitable dummy value in that column.
+It would also be necessary to check the priority computation function (:any:`taipan.simulate.logic`) you are using to make sure this dummy value does not cause unexpected behaviour.
+Alternatively, you could write your own priority computation funtion.

 Current ingest mapping
 ----------------------